Solving MathDoku with Mixed-Integer Programming

 Equality Cage Constraints

 Equality cages are the easiest cages to form constraints around.
-The value of the only cell in the cage vi,j must be equal to the target number t.
+The value of the single cell in the cage vi,j must be equal to the target number t.
 If we wanted to, we could expand this by substituting vi,j with its definition.4

 \[ \begin{aligned} &v_{i,j} &= t \\ \Leftrightarrow & \sum_{k = 1}^{N} \left(k \times c_{i,j,k}\right) & = t \end{aligned} \]